 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period.
-For this purpose, the School System considers revenues to be available if they are collected within 120 days of the end of the current fiscal period.
+For this purpose, the School System considers property taxes to be available if they are collected within 60 days of the end of the current fiscal period and all other revenues to be available if they are collected within 120 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.